nchodosh/CSC-for-CV/README.md

 We train our model on segments from the CMU motion capture dataset and shown below are some results where the ground truth is in red, our results are in blue, and a baseline CNN is in yellow.

 ![traj1](figs/traj-01.gif) ![traj2](figs/traj-02.gif) ![traj3](figs/traj-03.gif)

+### Acknowledgments

+This work was supported by the CMU Argo AI Center for Autonomous Vehicle Research.